Jacob-Ji-1453/Machine-Learning-and-Deep-Learning-Project/README.md

   - The reason of the misclassification could be difference between "shirt", "pullover" and "coat" is tiny, which they are ambiguous to the model.

 ### 5. Conclusion:
+  - By changing epoch, batch size, feature detector size and its dimension, pooling size could affect the final accuracy.
+  - Final accuracy is acceptable, despite the misclassification on "shirt".
+  - By importing new features (e.g. color) or increase image size may boost accuracy.

 ### 6. References:
   - https://www.kdnuggets.com/2018/06/basic-keras-neural-network-sequential-model.html